SuitIThub/HS2Wiki/README.md

 - Images (Texture2D objects)
 - Scrollable content (the wiki system handles scrolling automatically)

+But pretty much everything Unity's GUI System can handle, can be included into your page :D

 ### 4. Example

 Here's a complete example of how to register and implement a wiki page: